lokama/cloudstack-scripts/README.md

 * List load balancer by project or account

 ### Virtual Machines
-* List virtual machines and its details (hypervisor host, project)
+* List virtual machines and its details (hypervisor, host, project)

 ## Requirements